LabNeuroCogDevel/EmoClock.py/readme.md

      1. link in the MEG raw fifs to `subjs/id_date/MEG/*fif`
      2. run `timing.py` to generate csv files for the `fitclock` R package
      3. also create eve event files for MNE
+  1. `01_copyRawMEG.bash`
+     1. copy raw fif into FINAL
+     1. rename to all lowercase and without date
   1. `02_linkToMMClock.bash`
      1. link csv/eve to FINAL
   1. `02_linkFStoMM.bash`